Sanjana2308/DataScienceNotes/1_MSSQL/Day_2.md

 4. __ANY__<br>
 Example - 4: Find the products from the table where the price of the product is greater than any of the Laptops

+The `ANY` operator returns true if any subquery values meet the condition.

+The `ALL` operator returns true if all subquery values meet the condition.
 ~~~sql
 SELECT p.product_name, p.price
 FROM products p